fflewddur/archivo/README.md

 If you find a problem with Archivo, please help us fix it by reporting it at https://github.com/fflewddur/archivo/issues.

 ## Development
 Archivo is Free Software, so everyone is welcome to view, modify, and redistribute its source code.
-The only requirement is that you must in turn allow everyone to view, modify, and redistribute your own modifications (learn about about this topic at http://www.gnu.org/licenses/quick-guide-gplv3.en.html).
+The only requirement is that you must in turn allow everyone to view, modify, and redistribute your own modifications (learn more about this topic at http://www.gnu.org/licenses/quick-guide-gplv3.en.html).
 If you're interested in joining the development, check us out on GitHub at https://github.com/fflewddur/archivo/.

 ## Acknowledgments

 Development of this project was made substantially easier by the existence of the excellent KMTTG project (https://sourceforge.net/projects/kmttg/).
-If you're looking for more control over your TiVo than Archivo gives you, KMTTG is probably the tool you're looking for.
+If you want more control over your TiVo than Archivo gives you, KMTTG is probably the tool you're looking for.

 Archivo also makes use of the following Free Software projects:
 * **FFmpeg** - For repairing video files and trimming commercials (https://www.ffmpeg.org/)